Doctorate: Flanders

 In Belgium's Flemish Community the doctorandus title was only used by those who actually started their doctoral work.
 Doctorandus is still used as a synonym for a Ph.D. student.
 The licentiaat (licensee) title was in use for a regular graduate until the Bologna reform changed the licentiaat degree to the master's degree (the Bologna reform abolished the two-year kandidaat degree and introduced a three-year academic bachelor's degree instead).

 Poland

 In Poland, an academic degree of doktor 'doctor' is awarded in sciences and arts upon an examination and defence of a doctoral dissertation.
 As Poland is a signatory to the Bologna Process, doctoral studies are a third cycle of studies following the bachelor's (licencjat) and master's (magister) degrees or their equivalents.
 (Note: E.g. lekarz 'physician' is an equivalent of a master's degree awarded in medicine.)
 Doctoral student is known as doktorant (masculine form) or doktorantka (feminine form).
-Doctorate is awarded within specified brach and discipline of science or art by university or research institute accredited by the minister responsible for higher education.
+Doctorate is awarded within specified branch and discipline of science or art by university or research institute accredited by the minister responsible for higher education.
 The title is abbreviated to dr in nominative case.

 Doctors may further undergo the habilitation process.